pydata/xarray/HOW_TO_RELEASE.md

       due to a bad merge.
 Check for these before a release by using git diff, e.g., `git diff v{0.X.Y-1} whats-new.rst` where {0.X.Y-1} is the previous release.
+ 4. If possible, open a PR with the release summary and whatsnew changes.
+ 4. After merging, again ensure your master branch is synced to upstream:
+     ```sh
+     git pull upstream master
+     ```
  4. If you have any doubts, run the full test suite one final time!
       ```sh
       pytest